 No. Only JEST-Physics candidates can apply.

-- I gave an interview at ICTS based on my score in the TIFR-GS exam, but I was not offered admission.
-Can I apply for a second interview again based on my JEST rank?
+- I appeared for selection process at ICTS based on my score in the TIFR-GS exam, but I was not offered admission.
+Can I apply for a second selection process again based on my JEST rank?

-No. If you have been interviewed once at ICTS, you cannot apply for a second selection process again in the same year.
-However, if for some reason you were called for an interview in March and were not able to attend that interview, then you may come for the JEST-stream interviews in May/June.
+No. If you have appeared for selection process once at ICTS, you cannot apply for a second selection process again in the same year.
+However, if for some reason you were called for selection process in March and were not able to attend that selection process, then you may come for the JEST-stream selection process in May/June.